 What’s special about China?

-- How hard the language is: Teacake has learnt a little of lots of different languages but Chinese?
+How hard the language is: I’ve learnt a little of lots of different languages but Mandarin?
 Pfffff, you really have to make some effort

 Why should I teach English in China?

-- You’ll be tested and challenged: that’s what Teacake likes and maybe what you want that too!
+You’ll be tested and challenged: that’s what I like and maybe that’s what you want too!